Insper/mlops/content/modules/08-queue/sqs_practicing.md

 ```

 !!! exercise "Question"
-    Run the Python code to reade messages from queue.
+    Run the Python code to read messages from queue.

     Check whether the number of messages in the queue changes.